 Priorities for greater STATEWIDE efficiency

-Emphasize instruction as the central priority and mission of each campus and ensure that resources are directed toward this priority.
+Set instruction as the central priority and mission of each campus and ensure that resource allocation is consistent with this priority.

 Prioritize and reallocate resources to high-demand academic programs that are critical to Indiana’s economy.

-Reinvest savings generated through collaboration and consolidation into efforts that promote degree completion, particularly on-time degree completion.
+Reinvest savings generated through collaboration and consolidation into efforts that promote student success and on-time degree completion.

 Ensuring greater SYSTEM efficiency

-Develop a system-wide consortium of campus leaders to guide savings initiatives and create opportunities for collaboration and consolidation.
+Include individual institution efficiency measures in the 2013-2015 Performance Funding Formula..

-Review opportunities for program consolidation, particularly in Northwest Indiana where campuses are located in close proximity to each other.
+Review opportunities for program consolidation, particularly in Northwest Indiana where campuses are located in close proximity to each other. ?

 Form agreements to share facilities and campus maintenance costs, particularly in areas where community college and four-year institutions are located in close proximity.

-Explore opportunities for campus consolidation, bringing existing centers of excellence together under one administration.
+Explore opportunities for campus consolidation, bringing existing centers of excellence together under one administration. ?

 Ensuring greater ACADEMIC efficiency

+Review all Associate and Bachelor degree program credit hour requirements, reduce all programs to meet the 120/60 credit hour standards except those for which accreditation requirements specifically exceed those of the standard.

-Review and prioritize academic, athletic and student service programs with an eye toward the needs of the economy, student demand, and the institution’s mission.
+Review and prioritize academic, athletic and student service programs based upon student success,the needs of the economy, and the institution’s mission.

 Reduce or eliminate the lowest-priority programs and services.

 Explore the outsourcing or consolidation of programs that are not critical to the campus mission.

-Increase online course offerings and deliver those courses at a reduced price to encourage students to complete more credits in this medium while reducing the burden on campus resources and personnel.
+Improve the assessment processes for entering student remediation needs and the remediation courses and outcomes.

+Establish the 30 credit common core standard for all Indiana public institutions.

+Offer online course offerings at reduced tution to resident students.
+This courses should be offered on a shared basis across institutions, especially the regional and Ivy Tech campuses.

-Incorporate technology into course curriculum, particularly large entry-level courses, reducing personnel needs and improving student learning.
+Incorporate technology into course curriculum, particularly large entry-level courses, to improve student learning.

-Ensure that remedial education and two-year degrees are offered at the lowest-cost institution, resulting in lower costs for the state and students.

-Explore the implementation of an incentive to students who complete degree programs in the fewest possible credit hours.
+Pilot an incentive to students who complete degree programs in the fewest possible credit hours.

-Examine a reduction in state funding to institutions for students who complete more than two extra semesters worth of credit but do not earn a degree.
+Examine a reduction in state funding to institutions for students who complete more than two extra semesters worth of credit but do not earn a degree. ?

 Ensuring greater OPERATING efficiency

-Streamline administrative structure and personnel functions, including the elimination of redundant or unnecessary positions.
+Streamline administrative structure and personnel functions, including the elimination of positions.

 Expand joint purchasing agreements with other Indiana institutions, particularly in the areas of health insurance and energy.